codeship/screencast-storyboards/storyboards/django-github-dotcloud.md

 ![Codeship deployment settings][screenshot-deployment-settings]

-We want to deploy to "Dotcloud".
+We want to deploy to "dotCloud".

-![New Dotcloud deployment][screenshot-new-deployment]
+![New dotCloud deployment][screenshot-new-deployment]